Adroiti/docs-for-code-review-tools/TSLint/no-namespace.md

-Pattern: No namespace
+Pattern: Use of 'namespace' or 'module'

 Issue: -

 ## Description

-Disallows use of internal `module`s and `namespace`s.
+Disallows use of internal modules and namespaces.

 Rationale: ES6-style external modules are the standard way to modularize code.
 Using `module {}` and `namespace {}` are outdated ways to organize TypeScript code.